psuzzi/hello-world/README.md

 Hi Humans!

 Patrik here, I like Java, Eclipse and Javascript.
-And this is the readme for my helloworld github repository
+This is the readme for my helloworld github repository
 @see: https://guides.github.com/activities/hello-world/